- Toggle Section About

 Digital learning courses are designed to maximize instructor/student and student/peer relationships through effective collaborative instructional tools and methods.
 Each course endeavors to create a cooperative and interactive experience where students actively engage in the learning process.
 Relationships and learning outcomes are equivalent to those of traditional, in-person courses and programs.
 Professors add value to online classes by demonstrating content expertise and sharing their practitioner experience.
 They also serve as facilitators of discussion and of the learning process by actively engaging students, stimulating critical thinking, and encouraging practical application.

-A continuing Summer Session program provides students with the opportunity for a greater degree of flexibility in planning their total program.
+For our traditional graduate and undergraduate programs using a semester academic schedule, a continuing Summer Session program provides students with the opportunity for a greater degree of flexibility in planning their total program.
 Students may enrich their course of study and reduce the overall time spent in the classroom or decrease their regular course load by careful selection of Summer Session courses.
 Visiting students find it refreshing to study in a different atmosphere and perhaps a different locale, and entering students find it helpful in gaining advanced standing.
 Courses of study may be applied to both the degree and the teaching credential programs.
 Instruction is offered in standard courses by the Biola faculty and capable visiting professors.
 Certain courses or workshops may be offered during Summer Session that are not listed in this catalog.
 These may be innovative courses created in response to current topics or specialized needs.